|Application deadline:||January 15|

-The programme has five specializations: Mathematics, applied mathematics, finance mathematics, mathematical statistics, and biostatistics.
+The programme has the following specializations: Mathematics, Applied Mathematics, Financial Mathematics, and Mathematical Statistics.
 A number of advanced courses are available for each specialization.
 It is possible to complement your background with courses on a more basic level, or to follow research-level courses.
-The specialization towards finance mathematics is a cooperation with the school of Business, Economics and Law at Göteborg university, and the specialization towards biostatistics is organized together with the AstraZeneca company.

 The programme contains a masters thesis project of 30 higher educational credits, which may be done in cooperation with an external institution.